Nintinugga: Character

-Nintinugga's name is conventionally translated from Sumerian as "Mistress who revives the dead."
+Nintinugga's name is conventionally translated from Sumerian as "Mistress who revives the dead".
 However, Barbara Böck notes this interpretation might only reflect an "ancient scholarly etymology."
 It is possible it initially had a different meaning, with one proposal being "lady of the lofty wine," and only from the reign of Uruinimgina onward it started to be written with the cuneiform sign ug5, "to die."
 An epithet sometimes applied to her was "the lady of life and death," nin til3-la ug5-ga, attested both in royal inscriptions and in various god lists.

-Descriptions of Nintinugga's activity in Mesopotamian texts present her as physician, with her responsibilities including applying bandages, cleaning wounds and according to Barbara Böck specifically dealing with the musculoskeletal system.
+Descriptions of Nintinugga's activity in Mesopotamian texts present her as physician, with her responsibilities including applying bandages, cleaning wounds and, according to Böck, specifically dealing with the musculoskeletal system.
 The evidence for an association between her and healing first appears in sources from the Ur III period, and she is well attested as a medicine goddess in the Old Babylonian period.
 Attestations of physicians serving as her cultic officials are considered to be early evidence of her healing role.
 In texts where she and other healing deities are invoked together she might represent a specific form of healing rather than medicine as a whole.
 She was additionally associated with incantations.
 In a type of ritual, atua, she is connected with cleansing rather than healing, and Irene Sibbing-Plantholt proposes this might have been an aspect of her original character.
 However, she also considers it a possibility that she developed as an extension of a healing aspect of Enlil.

 Possibly due to the meaning of her name, Nintinugga was connected to the underworld.
 Jeremiah Peterson notes it is likely that it was believed that she provided the dead with clean water, and that she was connected to funerary libations.
 She was also invoked against the demon Asag, as relayed in the texts Letter-Prayer of Inanaka and A Dog for Nintinugga.

 Dogs are well attested as an attribute of most, though not all, Mesopotamian healing goddesses.
 The connection might have been based on the observation of healing properties of dog saliva, or on the perception of the animals as liminal and capable of interacting both with the realms of the living and the dead, similar as the goddesses associated with them.
-Nintinugga was believed to possess dogs of her own, and one text mentions that in the Ur III period a throne decorated with two of these animals was prepared for her in Ur.
-A Mîs-pî text from Nineveh mentions reeds and cornel wood among cult objects associated with her.
+Nintinugga was believed to possess dogs of her own, and a text from the Ur III period relays that a throne decorated with two of these animals was prepared for her in Ur.
+A Mîs-pî ritual from Nineveh mentions reeds and cornel wood among cult objects associated with her.